Saint Clare, Virgin – Readings

 And at the conclusion of the passage Paul says:

-I for my part do not consider myself to have taken possession.
-Just one thing: forgetting what lies behind but straining forward to what lies ahead, I continue my pursuit toward the goal, the prize of God’s upward calling, in Christ Jesus.
+Brothers and sisters, I do not consider that I have laid hold of it, but one thing I have laid hold of: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal, toward the prize of the heavenly call of God in Christ Jesus.

 Clare would certainly have totally identified with this prayer.
 For her, too, Jesus was everything.
 With him she had all that she needed.
 Can we, even in a small way, walk in her footsteps?